How MR4K Started

 MR4K began as a social media-driven fundraising effort by That’s Church blogger Virginia Montanez designed to bring gaming to sick children in medical facilities.
 Local Microsoft employees heard about the effort and decided to lend their support.
 The money raised through MR4K campaigns is used to provide Xbox consoles, kiosks, controllers and games to medical facilities chosen by Virginia and her readers.
 MR4K is now an official extension of the Mario Lemieux Foundation.
 Learn more about how MR4K started here.

-The following locations and units have received a technology makeover from Make Room for Kids:
+The following locations and units have received a technology makeover, thanks to MR4K:

 - 2017 – Pediatric Intensive Care Unit (PICU) at UPMC Children’s Hospital

 - 2016 – Patient Unit at UPMC Children’s Hospital

 - 2015 – Infusion Center and Pediatric Dialysis Unit at UPMC Children’s Hospital